What is an exercise electrocardiogram?

 and standing up.

-- You will be told to let your healthcare provider know if you start to have any chest
+Let your healthcare provider know if you start to have any chest pain, dizziness,

-pain, dizziness, lightheadedness, extreme shortness of breath, nausea, headache, leg
+lightheadedness, extreme shortness of breath, nausea, headache, leg pains, or any

 be slowly increased.